Master's program Embedded Systems

 The basic modules (compulsory subjects) are in particular:

-- Components and Architectures of Embedded Systems
+- Digital Components and Architectures for Data Processing

 - Smart Sensor Systems